 The UW School of Public Health strives to create a learning and working environment free from sexual harassment, discrimination and retaliation.

 What is sexual harassment?
-One of the University of Washington’s policies defines it as a form of harassment based on the recipient’s gender or sex characterized by
+UW Presidential Executive Order No. 31 defines it as a form of harassment based on the recipient’s gender or sex characterized by:

 - Unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature by a person who has authority over the recipient when: